6th Jan 2025

 How to Tighten the Fittings

-One of the key differences between stainless-steel and PEEK (or other polymeric) fittings is how they are tightened.
-Stainless-steel fittings are “swaged” onto the tubing and tightened with a wrench.
-Once the nut is firmly tightened, the ferrule is permanently attached to the tubing.
-This creates a very tight seal, but means that the ferrule (and that portion of tubing) cannot be reused.
-This is why many people opt for polymeric fittings.
-PEEK fittings and PEEK tubing are very easy to work with in comparison to stainless-steel alternatives.
-Polymeric fittings can be assembled in the system by simply finger-tightening.
-This reduces the chance for overtightening, and is much simpler than utilizing a tool to tighten.
+A key difference between stainless-steel and PEEK (or other polymer) fittings is the method of tightening.
+Stainless-steel fittings are "swaged" onto the tubing and secured with a wrench.
+Once the nut is tightly fastened, the ferrule becomes permanently attached to the tubing, creating a strong seal.
+However, this also means that the ferrule and that section of tubing cannot be reused.
+In contrast, many people prefer polymer fittings because they are easier to work with.
+PEEK fittings and tubing can be assembled by simply finger-tightening, which reduces the risk of overtightening and eliminates the need for a tool, making the process much simpler.

 High Pressure Applications